mbakhoff/class-generator/readme.md

 When the application is packaged by maven, the resources are automatically included in the resulting jar file.
 When running a maven application from the ide, both the compiled classes and the resources folder are included in the classpath.

-1. clone [this github repository](https://github.com/mbakhoff/classpath-tutorial) and open it in the ide.
+1. clone the repository and open it in the ide.
 2. implement ClassGenerator#getStream so that the template.txt is loaded from the classpath using ClassLoader#getResourceAsStream.
 3. open the command line and navigate to the project.
 4. run *mvn clean package*.
    this will compile the code and package the jar into the *target* directory.
-5. run the *generator.ClassGenerator* from command line. the classpath should contain the class-generator.jar from *target* and commons-io from *target/dependency*.
+5. run the `generator.ClassGenerator` class from command line. the classpath should contain the *class-generator.jar* from *target* and the *commons-io* jar from *target/dependency*.